guardian/ophan-sparklines/README.md

 ophan-sparks
 ============

-Server-generated pageview graphs (PNG) for Guardian's Ophan.
+Server-generated graphs for Guardian pageview data from Ophan.
 A url like this:
 ```
 http://example.com:3000/?path=/technology/2013/dec/27/facebook-dead-and-buried-to-teens-research-finds
 ```